 Music is especially effective at communicating subjective forms, and this is part of its appeal in human life.
 It is an acoustic externalization, an outward expression, of subjective forms.
 Music is what feelings sound like.

 Music is not alone in its capacity to communicate forms.
-Subjective foms can be communicated in myriad ways: artistic, religious, political, economic, linguistic, and imagistic.
+Subjective forms can be communicated in myriad ways: artistic, religious, political, economic, linguistic, and imagistic.
 By these means we human share subjective states.
-We are not skin-encapsulated egos cut off from each other and other animals; instead we are porous cells in a web of intersubjectivity.
+We are not skin-encapsulated egos cut off from each other and other animals; instead, we are porous cells in a web of intersubjectivity.

 At least this is what process theologians propose.
 We feel one another's feelings, both consciously and unconsciously, and form communities of intersubjectivity.
 A community is an inter-subjective network in which information is shared and, more deeply, moods are shared.
 Moods are information, too.
 They tell us what other living beings are feeling.

 Whitehead proposes that the whole universe is a network of feeling.
 Human feeling is a sophisticated expression of, not an exception to, the very kinds of feelings that are found in other animals and within the very depths of matter.
 Ultimately, thinks Whitehead, energy is a form of feeling and feeling is a form of energy.

 How, then, might we humans communicate with one another in respectful ways?
 How might we share feelings at a global level?
 How might we murmur?

 The internet can help.
 This very website – Open Horizons -- is a small attempt to share feelings of respect and care for the community of life.

 But, in the spirit of Don Tapscott in the TED talk below, we best begin with starlings.
 He takes the communicative powers of starlings as an example of the creative collaboration the world needs today.